zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    the packet format for NetBIOS over TCP/IP, which Zeek parses.

-   :c: The connection, which may be TCP or UDP, depending on the type of the
+   :param c: The connection, which may be TCP or UDP, depending on the type of the
       NetBIOS session.

-   :is_orig: True if the message was sent by the originator of the connection.
+   :param is_orig: True if the message was sent by the originator of the connection.

-   :msg: The raw payload of the message sent, excluding the common NetBIOS
+   :param msg: The raw payload of the message sent, excluding the common NetBIOS
         header (i.e., the ``user_data``).

    .. zeek:see:: netbios_session_accepted netbios_session_keepalive